mertkaracamm/spring_bookstock_api/README.md

 Updates:
   - Postman json file and postman screenshots are also added to the repo.
-  - ER Digram is added to the repo
+  - ER Digram is added to the repo.

 Used Tehnologies: